Inline Assembly Code (Cont.)

 - Use the

-and ALIGN
+EVEN and ALIGN directives.

 Limitations